Air & Water

 Private Drinking Water

 Private drinking water sources are supplied from groundwater wells or springs.
 The quality and safety of the water supplied from these sources vary greatly depending on geology, aquifer depth, well construction, spring collection, and other factors.
 The West Central Public Health Partnership has gathered groundwater quality data from private drinking water samples collected in the Region 10 Counties through a Safe Watch grant from the Centers of Disease Control.
-Maps of water quality from groundwater wells and spring water compared to drinking water standards in Delta, Gunnison, Hinsdale, Montrose, Ouray, and San Miguel Counties can be found here:
+This grant has ended (September 2020) and samples can no longer be submitted, however maps of water quality from groundwater wells and spring water compared to drinking water standards in Delta, Gunnison, Hinsdale, Montrose, Ouray, and San Miguel Counties can be found here: Safe Watch results dashboard.

 Private well water quality is not regulated, so providing safe drinking water from a private well is the responsibility of the well owner.
 Two helpful publications are: